maemreyo/glean-vault/glean/10_Sources/Articles/UK launches taskforce to 'break down barriers' for women in tech.md

 ## 'Equality long overdue'

-The government said the taskforce will advise on ways to make the tech sector more representative and "ensure the UK accesses the full talent pool, market opportunities, and innovation capacity needed for economic growth".
+The government said the taskforce [[20_Vocabulary/will|will]] advise on ways to make the tech sector more representative and "ensure the UK accesses the full talent pool, market opportunities, and innovation capacity needed for economic growth".

 BT Group boss Allison Kirkby, Revolut chief executive Francesca Carlesi and Dr Hayaatun Sillem, chief executive of the Royal Academy of Engineering, are among its 15 founding members.